 A more light heartened example is when I hear people saying they don’t write on social media, start that blog up or take the plunge with their dream because they think they might look silly or that they aren’t talented enough.
 They think putting themselves out there is all a bit weird and not the done thing.
-This stems from every time you’ve witnessed someone eye roll at another person’s social media activity or that conversation over a cuppa with a friends where someone unknowingly to them was mocked for their post.
+This stems from every time you’ve witnessed someone eye roll at another person’s social media activity or that conversation over a cuppa with friends where someone unknowingly to them was mocked for their post.
 You’ve been there when people have talked, laughed, judged or simply bitched about someone purely for their latest post, photo or tweet.
-If your honest with yourself you’ve probably got involved or started it at times.
+If you’re honest with yourself you’ve probably got involved or started it at times.

 We claim people have lost their sense of self in their selfie, but maybe, just maybe they have found themselves.
 I can remember a time when I didn’t dare take a selfie for fear of being judged or that it would mean I’m vain.
 Taking that selfie would mean that I loved myself.
 There is something very wrong with this.
-We are supposed to love ourselves, not in a ‘I’m better than you way’, but in a way that says I’m OK with me.
+We are supposed to love ourselves, not in an ‘I’m better than you way’, but in a way that says I’m OK with me.
 I’m comfortable with myself and I’m good enough.
 There is something very wrong when we think that’s a bad thing.
-In my experience lots of people who take selfies don’t love themselves, in fact I wish they did.
+In my experience lots of people who take selfies don’t love themselves, in fact, I wish they did.

-We are told to raise awareness of mental health and charitable causes, but base it on yourself because that’s where your knowledge lies and now you’re an attention seeking drama queen who makes everything about yourself.
+We are told to raise awareness of mental health and charitable causes, but base it on ourselves because that’s where your knowledge lies and now you’re an attention-seeking drama queen who makes everything about yourself.
 We judge people for putting all their drama online, but if you catch a vlogger or Facebook friend only sharing the good bits you call them a phoney.
 So where is the line?
 Sure they are liars and big heads, but there always has been.
-This is not new thing that’s just magically happened in the digital world.
+This is not a new thing that’s just magically happened in the digital world.
 People don’t share everything, but that’s always been the case.
 Just before it wasn’t done online, but instead via a stiff upper lip.

 We can communicate with others all around the world.
 We can connect with everyone.
 Sure people can get upset when someone ignores their post, but ask yourself this, would you ignore them in person if they spoke to you?
 I would sincerely hope not.
 So if you’ve chosen to be connected with them online and you deem them as fake or they simply get on your nerves maybe you have to ask yourself who really is being fake?
 I’m not saying you should respond to everything everyone writes, that’s impossible.
 You do have to ask yourself if I never want to respond to this person why I am allowing them to be here.
 Sometimes we have to take another look at ourselves.